 Certainly, left-handed people find can openers, scissors, writing in binders, and other things difficult―but, hardly fatal.

 Left-handed athletes have an advantage over right-handed ones in many sports.
 Rik Smits is a linguist who wrote the 2010 book, The Puzzle of Left-Handedness.
 He points out that lefties train against righties nine times out of ten, but righties train against lefties only once out of ten times.
 That means that right-handed athletes are “. . . forced to engage in an asymmetrical battle for which they’re poorly prepared, against an opponent who’s a dab hand at dealing with this type of asymmetry . . .”

 In field hockey, left-handed players are allowed to take part but they must use a stick made for right-handers.

 Left-handed ice hockey players can use left-handed sticks.
 But, here’s an interesting puzzler courtesy of The New York Times: “According to sales figures from stick manufacturers, a majority of Canadian hockey players shoot left-handed, and a majority of American players shoot right-handed.
 No reason is known for this disparity, which cuts across all age groups and has persisted for decades.”

 How about soccer?
 Only, about half the people who are left-handed are also left-foot dominant.
 So, when such a rarity tries out for a soccer team she or he will immediately be put on the left wing and get way more playing time than all the righties.

 A skilled left-foot dominant player will have professional coaches fighting for their services.
 There’s big money to be had.
-Two of the greatest soccer players ever, Diego Maradona and Lionel Messi are lefties.
+One of the world’s greatest soccer players ever, Diego Maradona, was a lefty, as is Lionel Messi.